 With that in mind, your pitch for stakeholder buy-in should reflect this reality.
 There will be benefits, but they will primarily be subtle and incremental.

 There may be momentary bouts of excitement from the masses when they can do things faster, things work better, or automation has replaced an irritating manual process.
 But these significant achievements will soon become a daily routine.
-We don’t jump for joy every time we fire up Netflix or heat soup in a microwave, even though those things were jaw-droppingly amazing the first couple times we did it.
+We don’t jump for joy every time we fire up Netflix or heat soup in a microwave, even though those things were jaw-droppingly amazing the first couple of times we did it.

 So temper expectations and be straight about the upside of your project.
 Moreover, just as importantly, shine a light on the potential downsides.
 There may be ongoing costs, maintenance issues, resource requirements, and the like that come with the territory.
 Some processes may need to change, and training may be required, old systems may no longer be supported—lay this all out.